semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(Improved) macOS Xcode 13 image**

-A new agent-type has been released for the macOS platform with Xcode 13 preinstalled.
+A new agent-type has been released for the macOS platform with Xcode 13 pre-installed.
 To learn more about this, check our [macOS Xcode 13 page](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-13-image/).

 **(Improved) Ubuntu 20.04 image update**